KyleRego/KyleRego.github.io/collections/_notes/ruby.markdown

 title: "Ruby and Rails resources"
 categories: ruby programming
 permalink: /ruby
-emoji: 🍎
+emoji: ❤️
 mathjax: false
 small_title: true
 ---

-This page is a collection of links to documentation, articles, libraries, and books related to Ruby and Rails.
+This page is a collection of links to documentation, articles, books, and libraries related to Ruby and Rails.

 ## Documentation